Ecwid/ecwid-api-docs/includes/_application_storage.md

 If your app customizes Ecwid storefront, you can get public config of your app using Ecwid JS API.

-In your Javascript file, which is executed when a storefront is loaded, you should get config using this API call: `Ecwid.getAppPublicConfig(appId)`.
+In your Javascript file, which is executed when a storefront is loaded, you should get config using this API call: `Ecwid.getAppPublicConfig('appId')`.
 It will return a string value that you saved previously.

-To get the value, specify your `appId` (app namespace) as its parameter and store the result of this function in a variable.
+To get the value, specify your `appId` (app `client_id`) as its parameter and store the result of this function in a variable.
 If you are not sure on what your appId is, please [contact us](http://developers.ecwid.com/contact).

 App public config is available to your app as soon as storefront starts to load.